-The New Berlin Art Forum congratulates Rachel Turner, a life-long Unadilla Valley Central School District student, who has been awarded the 2016 New Berlin Art Forum Scholarship.
-Rachel is the daughter of Donna and Richard Turner.
-This fall, Rachel will be attending SUNY Broome pursuing studio art and medicine.
+The New Berlin Art Forum congratulates Michael J. Turner, a life-long Unadilla Valley Central School District student, who has been awarded one of the 2017 New Berlin Art Forum Scholarships.
+Michael is the son of Donna and Richard Turner.
+This fall, Michael will be attending SUNY Broome pursuing higher education in music and music performance.

 Michael has been very active in the performing arts for 10 years.
 He began playing clarinet at an early age later becoming the lead clarinetist in the high school marching band.
 In 9th grade, he participated in a drama club variety show where he won a lip-sync battle performing Single Ladies by Beyonce Knowels.
 That dance Michael referred to as one of his greatest accomplishments as the self-taught choreography was extremely complex.
 When he realized he was on stage performing, he was energetic and not nervous at all.
 He embraced the moment and the applause.
 In addition, Michael has been in the high school chorus.

 In December 2016, he starred in the production, A Christmas Carol portraying the role of Ebenezer Scrooge.
 The production was on a very tight two-month rehearsal schedule.
 “It was really difficult to learn all of my lines, especially when I had a monologue.
 "I went outside of my comfort zone and portrayed a character who was impersonal, unlike myself.
 Once again, the audience was amazing.
 I thought that it would only be my family that would cheer for me.
 Instead, most of the audience was basically screaming once I walked out on stage during curtain call.
 I remember that I finally decided this was what I wanted to do for the rest of my life.”

 On April 28, 2017, Michael performed in the production Annie portraying the role of Oliver Warbucks, again, to a most appreciative audience.
 “I was really excited because musicals are mixtures of the things I love to do most which is acting and singing.”